 There are two different types of conventional loans you can apply for:

 - Conforming loans: These loans have terms and conditions that comply with the guidelines set by Fannie Mae and Freddie Mac.
 However, individual lenders can set stricter requirements if they choose.
-To qualify for a conforming loan, you must be able to meet the following guidelines:
+To qualify, you must be able to meet the following guidelines:

 - Credit score